How to invest in buy altcoins on eToro

 What to consider before trading altcoins

-Before you start trading altcoins, it is important to conduct due diligence to ensure you select a cryptoasset to suit your financial goals, risk appetite and portfolio.
-Some ways you can do this include:
+Before you start trading altcoins, it is important to conduct due diligence to ensure that you select a cryptoasset to suit your financial goals, risk appetite and portfolio.

 Market Capitalisation